Communicating with Nature

 Lochbaum envisions a shift from centralized power stations to sustainable community systems like the wind-hydrogen plant on Norway’s Utsira Island.
 Utsira Islanders, one of the world’s first communities to achieve energy self-sufficiency, have combined wind power with hydrogen fuel and produced enough renewables to store energy and export their surplus to the mainland.

 Voters in the United States and elsewhere must elect politicians who will replace nuclear power — and fossil fuels — with safe and clean energy without delay.
 Especially now, when at least half of the nuclear reactors in the United States are older than their intended lifespan.
 Meanwhile, voters must also hold reactor owners and the NRC accountable for the enforcement of more farsighted regulations than those relied on today.
-As I wrote in August, the President’s Cancer Panel, which included appointees of George W. Bush, warned that today’s apathetic approach to regulation is already having far-reaching health consequences, especially for children.
+As I wrote in August, the President’s Cancer Panel, which included appointees of George W. Bush, warned that today’s apathetic approach to regulation has already had far-reaching health consequences, especially for children.

 Never doubt that a small group of thoughtful committed citizens can change the world.
 Indeed, it is the only thing that ever has.
 Margaret Mead